 To earn the respect of your executive team, you need to speak their language - and this means ROI.
-Here’s how to calculate these ROIs for your customer acquisition efforts
+Discover how marketing ROI calculators can demonstrate your customer acquisition efforts

-In this post, I first define how to calculate Marketing ROI.
+In this post, I first define how to calculate Marketing return on investment.
 Then I share how to arrive at valid revenue and cost estimates for three top customer acquisition channels: SEO, PPC, and content marketing.

 How to Calculate Marketing ROI